alexodavies/big-graph-dataset/.docs/source/index.rst

 Check out the Reddit dataset example notebook for a quick start guide, then have a look at the source code for the datasets.

-My environment is under `docs/requirements.txt`, use `pip install -r requirements. txt` within a virtual (Conda etc.) environment to get everything installed.
+My environment is under `requirements.txt`, use `pip install -r requirements. txt` within a virtual (Conda etc.) environment to get everything installed.

 .. toctree::
    :maxdepth: 2